Relating to the Emotionally Detached Man

 “Well, I’m just sick of the way things are going.
 Everything’s fine as long as he can ignore anything with emotions.
 But, I’m fifty years old and tired of living in a passionless marriage.
 I want connection.
 I want him to initiate conversation.
 I want him to ask how my day was and to be genuinely interested in what’s happening with me.
 Am I asking for too much?”

 “No, you’re not asking for too much, and you’re certainly not alone,” I said.
 “Karl is doing what a lot of men do—putting his head in the sand, trying to escape any emotional intensity, solving problems once and for all, and blowing up in exasperation if he can’t solve a problem quickly and easily.
-We men are a bit handicapped when it comes to relating.”
+We men are a bit handicapped when it comes to relating.
+They have been taught to become emotionally detached as a man but do not know how to re-attach when it's important to a relationship.”

 “You make it sound like there’s no hope.
 I’m ready to leave the marriage if things don’t change.
 I’ve got some good years left and I’m not going to keep nagging at him to join me in the marriage.”